-Step Two: Apply
+Step Two: Search and apply

 Step Three: Interview

-In some cases you may have to complete an interview for a work experience placement.
+In some cases you may have to attend an interview for a work experience placement.

 Step Four: Preparing for your placement

 Make sure that you have enough money with you to get there and back and for your lunch if you need it.

-- Make the employer aware of any health or medical problems you may have.
+Make the employer aware of any health or medical problems you may have.

-- Find out as much as you can about the company before you get there.
+Find out as much as you can about the company before you get there.

-- Prepare what you are going to wear the night before so you don’t have to decide in the morning.
+Prepare what you are going to wear the night before so you don’t have to decide in the morning.